pytorch/serve/examples/pt2/README.md

 ## torch._export.aot_compile

 Using `torch.compile` to wrap your existing eager PyTorch model can result in out of the box speedups.
 However, `torch.compile` is a JIT compiler.
 TorchServe has been supporting `torch.compile` since PyTorch 2.0 release.
-In a production setting, when you have multiple instances of TorchServe, each of of your instances would `torch.compile` the model on inference.
-TorchServe's model archiever is not able to truly guarantee reproducibility because its a JIT compiler.
+In a production setting, when you have multiple instances of TorchServe, each of of your instances would `torch.compile` the model on the first inference.
+TorchServe's model archiver is not able to truly guarantee reproducibility because its a JIT compiler.

 In addition, the first inference request with `torch.compile` will be slow as the model needs to compile.